Controllability of surface gravity waves and the sloshing problem: Introduction

 Generally speaking, the water-waves problem for an ideal liquid consists of describing the motion of a layer of incompressible, inviscid fluid, delimited below by a solid bottom, and above by a free surface under the influence of gravity.
 In mathematical terms, if $\boldsymbol{u}(x,y)$ is the fluid velocity and $\varphi$ is the velocity potential such that $ \boldsymbol{u}=\nabla\varphi$, by the conservation laws \cite {lannes2013water}

 where $\eta$ and $b$ are the free boundary and bottom parametrization, respectively, $g$ is the acceleration due to gravity and $\Omega_t=\{(x,y)\in \mathbb{R}^2:b(x)<y<\eta(t,x)\}$.
-We put ourselves in the general situation described in \eqref{ww}.
-However, we consider the case of a bounded domain and the sloshing problem of describing the contact line between the free surface and the solid walls \cite{benjamin1979gravity,graham1983new}.
-Two conditions are customary, the pinned--end and the free--end boundary conditions.
+We put ourselves in the general situation described in (\ref{ww}).
+However, we consider the case of a bounded domain and the sloshing problem of describing the contact line between the free surface and the solid walls \cite{fontelos2020gravity}.
+Two conditions are customary, the pinned--end boundary condition where the contact line is always pinned to the solid surface, as considered in \cite{benjamin1979gravity,graham1983new}, and the free--end condition where the contact angle between the fluid--air interface and the side walls is fixed and the contact line is allowed to move \cite{nicolas2005effects}.
 We will consider both and will impose conditions on the Cauchy problem to deal with it, accordingly.